North Wollongong restaurant owner Andrea Rubbo had been following news of a looming lockdown in NSW with a sense of dread and inevitably.

 By the end of March, as more businesses shuttered amid tightening restrictions and climbing case numbers, Kembla Grange mother Toria Kotamanidis was also glued to news coverage of the virus.

-She was sitting down with a coffee one morning when a report on the restriction of non-essential gatherings in pubs, restaurants and cafes set off a series of questions in her mind: People still need to eat so what will happen if we go into lockdown?
+She was sitting down with a coffee one morning when a report on the restriction of non-essential gatherings in pubs, restaurants and cafes got her thinking: People still need to eat so what will happen if we go into lockdown?
 Will supermarkets be our only options?
 And if cafes and restaurants are open how will people know?

 "That's when it popped into my head," Mrs Kotamanidis said.
 "I thought, wouldn't it be so convenient for the Illawarra to have a Facebook group to see what's available and what can be picked up or delivered when we went into lockdown.